 - Focus on customer experience.
 Our aim is to provide you with a beneficial service that is supportive and friendly.
 Our professional services are delivered on time and to high quality.
 We will keep you up to speed on evolving certification requirements through client updates and provide you with the support needed to understand and fulfil your certification commitments.

 - Local presence, global reach.
 With staff located in over 40 countries and backed by an extensive global network of experts, we cater to companies worldwide, working with products from Rainforest Alliance certified farms.

 Additional value of engaging with us

 Complementary sustainability services.
 You can opt for additional services that support your sustainability efforts.
-For example, you can enlist in FSC CoC certification or work with us on responsible packaging if you are using paper-based packaging.
-Or you could have your carbon footprint management certified - all under one roof.
+For example, you can enlist in Forest Stewardship CouncilTM (FSCTM) Chain of Custody (CoC) certification or work with us on responsible packaging if you are using paper-based packaging.
+On top of that, you could even have your carbon footprint management certified – all under one roof.

 The non-profit factor.
 We are mission-driven, which is reflected in our focus on delivering our services with integrity and a high degree of professionalism.